netceteragroup/skele/docs/docs/config.md

     translations: translationsRoot
 })

-// layer1 is defined, with rootLayer is its parent const layer1 = rootLayer.define ({
+// layer1 is defined, with rootLayer as the layer below const layer1 = rootLayer.define ({
     video: video1,
     translations: translations1
 })

-// layer2 is defined, with layer1 is its parent
-const layer2 = layer1.define ({
+// layer2 is defined, with layer1 as the layer below const layer2 = layer1.define ({
     video: video2,
     translations: translations2